benkalyx/alx_practice/README.md

 #!/bin/bash
-coding in style really must start somewhere. here is the read me for learning a C- program @alx-africe There are few steps to learning C-
+coding in style really must start somewhere. here is the readme for learning C- program @alx-africe There are few steps to learning C-
 C- is fun to learn, software engineering is the new revolution Thank you alx